pbmelo/personal-scripts/README.md

 This repository is meant to host my own scripts for personal use, but interested users should feel free to use them or contribute.

-####To do
-Check for bashisms and make scripts more POSIX compliant.
+To do: Check for bashisms and make scripts more POSIX compliant.

 ## List of scripts: